“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 – Batman, Batman: Year One

 If there’s an area where Miller does indulge himself, it’s Year One’s first-person narration and dialogue – and this is no bad thing.
-From Batman’s tersely worded introduction to Gotham’s crooked ruling class or Jim Gordon’s bad ass internal monologue on what it takes to be a cop in Gotham City, Miller’s trademark hard boiled words prove a perfect fit for both characters, and the book remains as quotable today as it was 32 years ago.
+From Batman’s tersely worded introduction to Gotham’s crooked ruling class or Jim Gordon’s bad ass internal monologue on what it takes to be a cop in Gotham City, Miller’s trademark hard-boiled words prove a perfect fit for both characters.
+Year One remains as quotable today as it was 32 years ago.

 Of course, comics is a visual medium, so not even the most meticulously crafted script is worth the paper it’s printed on if the artist involved isn’t up to the challenge.
-Fortunately, David Mazzucchelli happens to rank among the greatest comic book artists of all time, and it’s impossible to imagine anyone – not even Miller, himself one of the medium’s most celebrated draftsmen – matching his work on Batman: Year One.
+Fortunately, David Mazzucchelli ranks among the greatest comic book artists of all time, and it’s impossible to imagine anyone – not even Miller, himself an adept artist – matching David Mazzucchelli’s work on Batman: Year One.

-True, Year One doesn’t boast the formalist experimentation of The Dark Knight Returns; there’s no attempts made to emulate cinematic techniques like slow motion within its pages.
-But that’s less to do with a lack of ability on Mazzucchelli’s part – as anyone familiar with the visual and narrative innovations showcased in the likes of Asterios Polyp can attest – and more a case of him respecting Year One’s more realistic (for want of a better term), almost documentary-esque sensibilities.
+True, Year One doesn’t boast the formalist experimentation of The Dark Knight Returns.
+There are no attempts to emulate cinematic techniques (for example, slow motion) within its pages.
+But that’s less to do with a lack of ability on Mazzucchelli’s part – as the visual and narrative innovations showcased in Mazzucchelli’s Asterios Polyp attest – and more a case of him respecting Year One’s almost documentary-esque sensibilities.

-Thank heavens he did, as under Mazzucchelli’s pencil, this cast of larger-than-life heroes and villains display the kind of subtle emotions previously reserved for indie comics like Love and Rockets.
-They also have a real weight and dynamism; whereas the actions of most characters in the superhero genre are communicated through impressive, stylised poses that (no matter how well-rendered) leave them frozen in time, those who populate the world of Year One move in an uncannily vivid and lifelike manner.
+Under Mazzucchelli’s pencil, this cast of larger-than-life heroes and villains display the kind of subtle emotions previously reserved for indie comics like Love and Rockets.
+They also have a real weight and dynamism; whereas the actions of most characters in the superhero genre are communicated through impressive, stylised poses that (no matter how well-rendered) leave them frozen in time, the characters in Year One move in an uncannily vivid and lifelike manner.

-Then there’s Richmond Lewis’ colours – or to be more specific, the enhanced, fully-painted colours included with every collected edition of Year One since its initial release.
-The muted palette employed by Lewis fits Mazzucchelli’s artwork like a glove and is instrumental in creating the suffocating atmosphere of what it means to live in Gotham City, from the cheap lipstick rouge and stale piss yellow neon lights of its red light district to the muddy drabness of its many low-income tenements.
+Then there are Richmond Lewis’ colours – or to be more specific, the enhanced, fully-painted colours included with every collected edition of Year One since its initial release.
+The muted palette Lewis employs fits Mazzucchelli’s artwork like a glove.
+It’s instrumental in creating the suffocating atmosphere of what it means to live in Gotham, from the cheap lipstick rouge and stale-piss-yellow neon lights of the city’s red light district to the muddy drabness of its many low-income tenements.

 A Gotham City of its time, for its time

-Batman: Year One would irrevocably change this, with Miller taking the lawlessness he saw around him in New York and dialling it up to 11.
-His Gotham was a city without a pity: a contemporary dystopia where the downtrodden residents are preyed upon by the uncaring elite, corrupt police force and unchecked underworld element alike.
+Batman: Year One irrevocably changed this.
+Miller took the lawlessness he saw around him in New York and dialed it up to 11.
+His Gotham was a city without a pity; a contemporary dystopia where the downtrodden residents are preyed upon by the uncaring elite, corrupt police force, and unchecked underworld element alike.

 “Gotham City was cold shafts of concrete lit by cold moonlight, windswept and bottomless, fading to a cloud bank of city lights, a wet, white mist, miles below me.”